Robust boundary integral equations for the solution of elastic scattering problems via Helmholtz decompositions: Helmholtz BIOs, gradient and Hessian calculations

 The third identity in \eqref{eq:2.19} implies then

-where we have made use of the first identity in \eqref{eq:2.19} and that $\phi_k$ is the fundamental solution of the Helmholtz equation.
-The result follows now by integration by parts in the last integral.
+where we have made use that $\phi_k$ is the fundamental solution of the Helmholtz equation along with the first identity in \eqref{eq:2.19}.
+The result follows now by integration by parts in the last integral. \end{proof}